Skip to Content

 Your paddle downstream within Hillsborough River State Park will come to an abrupt halt when you encounter the obstructed 17 Runs section of the river.
 Even experienced paddlers are challenged by the downed trees, portages and shallow passages.

-This lower stretch of the river is also wild and protected, preserved as a source of drinking water for the city of Tampa.
+This lower stretch of the river is wild and protected, preserved as a source of drinking water for the city of Tampa.

 Hiking and Bicycling at Hillsborough River State Park